-6. Describe how visual decisions or estimates about scene properties can be modeled using Bayesian decision theory, including the concepts of likelihood, prior, and utility (or loss).
+5. Describe how visual decisions or estimates about scene properties can be modeled using Bayesian decision theory, including the concepts of likelihood, prior, and utility (or loss).
 Give an example.

-7. Summarize the key points from one of the following themes/papers on your reading list:
+6. Summarize and discuss the key points from one of the following themes/papers on your reading list:

-- a) Campbell and Green, (1965) - b) Contrast normalization and natural image statistics, - (See relevant sections of Simoncelli & Olshausen, 2001 and Geisler, 2008) - c) Burgess et al. (1981) - d) The cost of cortical computation, Lennie (2003)
+- a) Campbell and Green (1965) - b) Contrast normalization and natural image statistics, (See relevant sections of Simoncelli & Olshausen, 2001 and Geisler, 2008) - c) Eye Smarter than Scientists Believed (Gollisch & Meister, 2010) - d) The cost of cortical computation (Lennie, 2003) - e) The plenoptic function and the elements of early vision (Adelson & Bergen, 1991).